psmedia/template/README.md

 # Distill Template

 This is the repository for the Distill web framework.
+I've forked it over to PS Media in order to work on it, develop a website and potentially contribute back some simple formatting code to make the notes more useful for humanities and social sciences texts

 ## Contributing